aws-solutions/aws-centralized-logging/README.md

 _Note:_ For any relevant information outside the scope of this readme, please refer to the solution landing page and implementation guide.

+**Centralized Logging on AWS will be deprecated on March 1, 2024.
+It is being superseded by the [Centralized Logging with OpenSearch](https://aws.amazon.com/solutions/implementations/centralized-logging-with-opensearch/) (CLOS) solution.
+After deprecation, all existing deployments will continue to work but the solution will no longer be supported and maintained.
+If you’re not using GovCloud region deployments, we highly recommend migrating to version 2.0.0 or newer of the CLOS solution by following the steps outlined in the [Centralized Logging on AWS](https://docs.aws.amazon.com/solutions/latest/centralized-logging-on-aws/migrate-to-new-solution.html) implementation guide.**

 **[🚀Solution Landing Page](https://aws.amazon.com/solutions/implementations/centralized-logging/)** | **[🚧Feature request](https://github.com/aws-solutions/aws-centralized-logging/issues/new?assignees=&labels=feature-request%2C+enhancement&template=feature_request.md&title=)** | **[🐛Bug Report](https://github.com/aws-solutions/aws-centralized-logging/issues/new?assignees=&labels=bug%2C+triage&template=bug_report.md&title=)** | **[📜Documentation Improvement](https://github.com/aws-solutions/aws-centralized-logging/issues/new?assignees=&labels=document-update&template=documentation_improvements.md&title=)**

 ## Table of content